 Help Us Share the Gospel

-We want to thank you for every one of your prayers.
-Without your prayers we would not be able to harvest this harvest.
 To read more inspiring and exciting testimonies of what God is doing among the unreached people groups of India, click the links on the right, and keep reading!

 Proclaiming the Gospel…